‘[T]he reality is that many students feel that the university doesn’t open their minds; instead, it shuts their mouths’

 A recent College Fix analysis found no Republican professors at 33 departments across seven universities, just over 50 percent of the total surveyed.

-Hall, in this piece, wrote he saw warning signs among faculty, too, such as “colleagues who scoffed at dissenting scholars like John McWhorter and Jonathan Haidt” and course syllabi designating the Middle Ages as “queer.”
+R. H., in this piece, wrote he saw warning signs among faculty, too, such as “colleagues who scoffed at dissenting scholars like John McWhorter and Jonathan Haidt” and course syllabi designating the Middle Ages as “queer.”

-Hall’s “final incitement” to cancel classes was a meeting with the English Department head, where he was told that department messaging had been intentionally crafted to support “Ibram X. Kendi and other ideologically-aligned writers’ ideas” and “the politics and political aspirations of the Black Lives Matter movement.”
+His “final incitement” to cancel classes was a meeting with the English Department head, where he was told that department messaging had been intentionally crafted to support “Ibram X. Kendi and other ideologically-aligned writers’ ideas” and “the politics and political aspirations of the Black Lives Matter movement.”

-Hall told The Fix that the only solution offered by the dean was to have the same group who approved department DEI messaging vote on one of the messages.
+He told The Fix that the only solution offered by the dean was to have the same group who approved department DEI messaging vote on one of the messages.
 He said officials called his concerns “antiquated” and suggested “no student could really have an issue with the DEI policies and practices of the university.”

 ‘Universities are largely escaping scrutiny’